Function Creation#

 Limitations#

-For any downloads (such as of assets or models) occurring within your function’s containers, download size is limited by the disk space on the VM - for GFN this is 100GB approximately, and for other clusters this limit will vary.
+NGC model and resource caching - Automatic mounting of NGC Models and Resources for your container is not supported (coming soon). - For any downloads (such as of assets or models) occurring within your function’s containers, download size is limited by the disk space on the VM - for GFN this is 100GB approximately, and for other clusters this limit will vary.

 Progress/partial response reporting is not supported, including any additional artifacts generated during inferencing.
 Consider opting for HTTP streaming or gRPC bidirectional support.

-Supported k8s artifacts under Helm Chart Namespace are listed below.
-Others will be rejected:
+Supported k8s artifacts under Helm Chart Namespace are listed below; others will be rejected:

 ConfigMaps